-Our Electricity Delivery Price Schedule1 sets out prices for the 1 July 2018 - 31 March 2019 pricing period for the Standard contract consumer groups.
+Our Electricity Delivery Price Schedule1 sets out prices for Standard contract consumer groups for the period commencing 1 April 2019.
 Non-standard contract consumer groups are notified directly of their pricing.

 The criteria used by WELL to allocate consumers to consumer groups is as follows: